Roblox/creator-docs/content/en-us/luau/type-checking.md

 local x: number = 5
 ```

-There are 4 primitive types that can be used in an annotation:
+There are four primitive types that can be used in an annotation:

 * `nil` - no value
-* `boolean` - `true`/`false` value
+- `boolean` - `true` or `false`
 * `number` - a numeric value
 * `string` - text

-Functions and tables are defined differently, and within Roblox, all `Class.Instance|Instances` and `DataType.Enums` have their own types.
+Within Roblox, all classes, data types, and enums have their own types that you can check against:

 ```lua
 part.Touched:Connect(function(otherPart: BasePart)